msquiroga89/site/content/en/resources/Tutorials/tutoriales.md

 weight: 40
 ---

--   [R-exams](http://www.r-exams.org/): recursos y tutoriales para crear exámenes con R.
+-   [R-exams](http://www.r-exams.org/): resources and tutorials for creating exams with R.

--   [An Antartic Tour of the Tidyverse](https://silvia.rbind.io/talk/2020-08-31-tour-of-the-tidyverse/): materiales de la presentación de Silvia Canelón sobre Tidyverse utilizando el paquete 'penguins'.
+-   [An Antartic Tour of the Tidyverse](https://silvia.rbind.io/talk/2020-08-31-tour-of-the-tidyverse/): materials of the Silvia Canelón talk about Tidyverse using the `penguins` package.

--   [Tutorial interactivo sobre Minería de Textos](https://learning-learnr.netlify.app/courses/textmining/): se basa en el libro [TidyText](https://www.tidytextmining.com/) de Julia Silge y David Robinson; su objetivo es introducir algunas herramientas básicas para la minería de texto desde el enfoque <i>tidy</i>.
+-   [Interactive tutorual about Text Mining](https://learning-learnr.netlify.app/courses/textmining/): based on the [TidyText](https://www.tidytextmining.com/) book by Julia Silge and David Robinson; the goal is to introduce some basic tools for Text Mining from a <i>tidy</i> approach.